Tyrrrz/Tyrrrz.me/data/blog/hotkey-editor-control-in-wpf/Post.md

 There are a few important things we need to configure in our internal `TextBox`.

-First of all, it shouldn't allow manual text input, so I set `IsReadOnly` to `true`.
+First, it shouldn't allow manual text input, so I set `IsReadOnly` to `true`.

-Second of all, it'd be best to remove the caret since it isn't useful in any way.
+Second, it'd be best to remove the caret since it isn't useful in any way.
 Setting `IsReadOnlyCaretVisible` to `false` takes cares of that.

 We also don't want it to keep the undo/redo history so let's disable `IsUndoEnabled` as well.